QaysAlnajjad/eks-gitops-apps/README.md

 # eks-gitops-apps

-GitOps repository for the Kubernetes platform and workloads running on the EKS cluster.
+GitOps repository for the Kubernetes application layer running on the EKS cluster.

-This repository is the declarative source of truth for platform applications, observability components, RBAC resources, and application workloads managed through ArgoCD.
+This repository is the declarative source of truth for in-cluster applications and supporting resources managed by ArgoCD after the infrastructure bootstrap is complete.

+---

-## Purpose
+## Overview

-This repository manages the Kubernetes layer after the EKS cluster has been provisioned.
+This repository manages the Kubernetes layer after `eks-infrastructure` has:

-It contains:

-- platform applications under `apps/`
-- bootstrap manifests for in-cluster access and service accounts
+- provisioned the EKS cluster
+- installed ArgoCD
+- created the root ArgoCD application

+From that point onward, ArgoCD continuously reconciles the content of this repository to the cluster.

+---

+## What This Repository Owns

+This repository owns the **application and platform layer inside Kubernetes**, including:

+- AWS Load Balancer Controller application
+- sample application
+- flask application
+- monitoring chart deployment
-- monitoring resources
+- monitoring resources layered on top of the monitoring stack
-- RBAC manifests

-This repository is continuously synced to the cluster by ArgoCD.
+- Telegram alert webhook application

+This repository is intentionally separate from the Terraform repository so infrastructure provisioning and Kubernetes desired state remain cleanly separated.

+---

 ## Repository Structure